al-moreno/MongoDB/Unit 3/Script.md

 When deciding between embedding documents within other documents or referencing them in MongoDB, it's important to consider the trade-offs in performance, query complexity, and data integrity.
 Here are the pros and cons of each approach:

-Embedding Documents:
+Here are the pros for Embedding Documents:
-Pros:

-1. Improved Read Performance: Embedded documents can be retrieved in a single query, reducing the need for complex joins and improving read performance.
+1. Embedded documents can be retrieved in a single query, reducing the need for complex joins and improving read performance.
-2. Simplified Data Access: With embedded documents, related data is stored together, making it easier and faster to access all necessary information.
+2. With embedded documents, related data is stored together, making it easier and faster to access all necessary information.
-3. Schema Flexibility: Embedding allows for flexible and dynamic schema design, as documents within a collection can have different structures.
+3. Embedding allows for flexible and dynamic schema design, as documents within a collection can have different structures.

-Cons:
+The cons for Embedding documents consist of:

-1. Data Duplication: Embedding documents can result in data duplication if the same information is repeated in multiple documents, leading to increased storage requirements.
+1. Embedding documents can result in data duplication if the same information is repeated in multiple documents, leading to increased storage requirements.
-2. Update Anomalies: If data needs to be updated across multiple documents, it can lead to update anomalies and the potential for inconsistent data if not carefully managed.
+2. If data needs to be updated across multiple documents, it can lead to update anomalies and the potential for inconsistent data if not carefully managed.
-3. Limited Scalability: Embedding documents may limit scalability when dealing with large amounts of related data, as the document size can become unwieldy.
+3. Embedding documents may limit scalability when dealing with large amounts of related data, as the document size can become unwieldy.

-Referencing Documents:
-Pros:
+Next we'll consider the pros and cons for Referencing Documents.
+We'll begin with the pros:

-1. Data Normalization: Referencing promotes data normalization by storing related data in separate collections, reducing data redundancy and ensuring consistency.
+1. Referencing promotes data normalization by storing related data in separate collections, reducing data redundancy and ensuring consistency.
-2. Efficient Updates: Updates to referenced data only need to be performed in one place, reducing the risk of inconsistencies and update anomalies.
+2. Updates to referenced data only need to be performed in one place, reducing the risk of inconsistencies and update anomalies.
-3. Scalability: Referencing can handle large amounts of related data more efficiently, as the document size remains manageable.
+3. Referencing can handle large amounts of related data more efficiently, as the document size remains manageable.

-Cons:
+The cons for Reference documents consis of:

-1. Increased Query Complexity: Referencing requires additional queries and joins to retrieve related data, resulting in increased query complexity and potentially impacting performance.
+1. Referencing requires additional queries and joins to retrieve related data, resulting in increased query complexity and potentially impacting performance.
-2. Reduced Read Performance: Referencing can lead to slower read performance due to the need for multiple queries and joins to fetch all required data.
+2. Referencing can lead to slower read performance due to the need for multiple queries and joins to fetch all required data.
-3. Additional Overhead: Referencing adds additional overhead in terms of maintaining relationships, managing foreign keys, and handling multiple queries.
+3. Referencing adds additional overhead in terms of maintaining relationships, managing foreign keys, and handling multiple queries.

 Ultimately, the choice between embedding and referencing depends on factors such as the nature of the data relationships, the frequency of data access, the size of related data, and the specific performance requirements of the application.
 Striking a balance between denormalization for performance gains and normalization for data integrity is crucial in designing an effective MongoDB schema.